 This holds true across all four precious metals that can then be shipped to destinations around the world at prices inclusive of freight and insurance.

 Equally, metal can also be quoted at a discount to the Loco London price should there be insufficient demand for gold kilobars in India, for example, or should bars not have been produced by a Good Delivery List refiner and, hence, need to be ‘upgraded’, and so on.

 Loco London or Loco Zurich?

-depending on market conditions.
+However, while most PGM market makers do solely quote for Loco London metal, between themselves, the picture is rather more nuanced for customer transactions.
+Thus delivery location should be specified prior to requesting any prices (for settlement over London or Zurich accounts) and, indeed, there may be a price difference between the two locations depending on market conditions.
 This differential should never get too out of line or be that long-lasting, as metal can be shipped between the two centres fairly simply and rapidly.